pelithne/k8s/workshop.md

 * task: the actual build task, in this case Docker build, more information about the task can be found: <https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/build/docker?view=azure-devops>

-* containerRegistry: your Azure Container Registy
+* containerRegistry: your Azure Container Registy Service Connection

 * repository: the repository inside Azure Container Registy to store your Docker image